dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 name-based {{?I-D.irtf-icnrg-terminology}}.
 Previous work has highlighted the interest of ICN for mobility management {{!RFC7476}}.

-## Overview of the document
+The rest of this section details the set of reviewed approaches, namely SRv6, LISP, ILSR, ILNP, ILA and hICN, as summarized in {{fig-approaches}}.
+Each proposal consists in an overview with pointers to reference material for a more in depth description.
+The focus is then given to a discussion on its integration at N9 interface in light of the architectural requirements discussed in

-In {{fig-approaches}}, this classification is further extended to position the reviewed architectures, namely SRv6, LISP, ILSR, ILNP, ILA and hICN, with respect to their specific realization of above-mentioned architectures.
+{{sec-requirements}}, and the additional benefits it brings with respect to GTP-U. Extensions to N3 interface as well as alternative deployments preserving GTP tunnels as discussed later in this document in {{sec-alternative}}.

 ~~~~
 |_ Mobility Management